MattiaFaroni/vat-validation/README.md

 }
 ```

-Below is an example of a service response.
+Below is an example of a service response:

 ```json
 {